GloryRunner/Space-Force-Rocket/README.md

 # Space-Force-Rocket
-A rocket I'm developing for USAF's Space Force.
-A work-in-progress.
+An abandoned rocket project for USAF's Space Force.